molmod/openmm-tutorial-msbs/setup_on_your_laptop.md

 To run OpenMM simulations on your laptop, we will work with a standardized Python environment, Anaconda, which is supported on all major operating systems.

+Some of the more specialized packages (required for tutorial 07) are only used on Unix systems (Linux and macOS) by researchers in the field, and these have poor support on Windows.
+Luckily, on Windows 10, Microsoft distributes the Windows Subsystem for Linux 2 (WSL2), as of a May 2019.
+This allows you to run Linux inside your Windows operating system, giving you access to a small-scale version the software environment used on high-performance cluster.
+More details can be found in the [Official WSL installation instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 Take the following steps:

 1. Download the Anaconda Python 3.7 installer for your operating system.
 The 64-bit version is strongly preferred if your hardware and operating system support it.
 (Most modern laptops do.)
 The installer can be downloaded from [the anaconda website](https://www.anaconda.com/distribution/).